drduh/macOS-Security-and-Privacy-Guide/README.md

 Turning on FileVault in System Preferences **after** installing macOS, rather than creating an encrypted partition for the installation first, is [more secure](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/230), because more PRNG entropy is available then.

-Additionally, the PRNG can be manually seeded with entropy by writing to /dev/random **before** enabling FileVault.
-This can be done by simply using the Mac for a little while before activating FileVault.

-It may also be possible to increase entropy with an external source, like [OneRNG](http://onerng.info/).
+It may be possible to increase entropy with an external source, like [OneRNG](http://onerng.info/).
 See [Entropy and Random Number Generators](https://calomel.org/entropy_random_number_generators.html) and [Fun with encryption and randomness](https://rsmith.home.xs4all.nl/howto/fun-with-encryption-and-randomness.html) for more information.

 Enable FileVault with `sudo fdesetup enable` or through **System Preferences** > **Security & Privacy** and reboot.